 At Common, you can prep food with the pots and pans (and olive oil) already provided, socialize with diverse people whenever you want, and enjoy high-quality furniture in your bedroom, living rooms, and lounges.
 It’s truly the most convenient way to move and live in a major city.

 Moving out on your own can be difficult, but with this knowledge up your sleeve, you should be able to transition in no time.
-Tour one on Common homes today in all major U.S. cities: New York, Los Angeles, San Francisco, Chicago, Seattle, and Washington, D.C.
+Tour one on Common homes today in all major U.S. cities: New York, Los Angeles, San Francisco, Chicago, and Washington, D.C.